Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 `$('div.wpcf7 > form').wpcf7ClearSignatures();` to clear fields
 `$('div.wpcf7 > form').wpcf7InitSignatures();` to reload fields

 So you only have to replace the former functions by this new ones.
+Don't forget to have a look at your contact form *additional settings* tab, where there's usually some code to clear the fields on submit.

 == Changelog ==